intermezzOS/book/src/what.md

 a particular bit of hardware.

 To solve this, some programming languages have a ‘virtual machine.’
-This was a bit selling point of Java, for example: the Java Virtual Machine.
+This was a big selling point of Java, for example: the Java Virtual Machine.
 The idea here is that we create a _virtual_ machine on top of the _real_ machine.